 2. A fancy dress supply

 Not a fan of fancy dress?
 You will be after your first year at university.
-Freshers week will most likely be full of fancy-dress themed events.
+Your social life will most likely be full of fancy-dress themed events.
 And you’ll quickly come to learn that fancy dress makes everything more fun – lectures included!
 By the end of the year you will most likely be able to count the number of times you’ve gone out in normal clothes on one hand.
 So, a healthy fancy dress supply is a must.
 Super hero theme, anyone?

 3. A good cookbook